i-anuragmishra/Mechanistic-Interpretability-of-GPT-like-Models-on-Summarization-Tasks-Capstone/README.md

 ## Notes
 - The `checkpoints/` directory is gitignored to prevent large model files from being pushed to GitHub
 - The `model_outputs/` directory is also gitignored to prevent large model files from being pushed to GitHub
+- The `latent_space_evolution/` directory contains large visualization files and is gitignored
-- Only essential code files, visualizations, interpretability metrics, and logs are pushed to the repository
+- Only essential code files, visualization summaries, interpretability metrics, and logs are pushed to the repository
 - All metrics and logs are stored in their respective directories
 - Visualizations are generated automatically during training and can be regenerated using `visualize_metrics.py`